rhuangr/MARL-Maze/README.md

 This repository contains all the files necessary to train agents from scratch.
 Additionally, it contains the file `PPO.pth`, which represents the policy of the agents after my training with them.

 Shown below is a rendered version of the maze, where flags represent the start and exit.
+> [!NOTE]
+> Although we see the whole layout of the maze, the agents do not.
+> The 's' button allows you to switch between the POV of the different agents while visualizing the policy.
 <img width="593" alt="Pygame Maze" src="https://github.com/user-attachments/assets/513f439b-2ab0-4eab-88b8-60ea3816aa38">

 ## Installation
 1. Clone the repository.
 2. Install the numpy, pygame, and pytorch libraries if not yet installed.
-3. Run main.py to see the reslt of my training.  _You can paste the following commands while in the cloned repository directory 👍  `python pongGame.py`_
+3. Run main.py to see the result of my training.  _You can paste the following commands while in the cloned repository directory 👍  `python pongGame.py`_

 ## Final notes
 - When visualizing the policy, click the following buttons: